Lilla Vanston: Life

 Lilla Vanston was born Lydia Mary Coffey on 16 May 1870.
-She was one of two daughters of the Rev. John T. Coffey, who was rector of Mogorban, Fethard, Co.
-Tipperary, and Lizzie Moulson, daughter of the Rev. George Nesbitt.
+She was one of two daughters of the Rev. John T. Coffey, who was rector of Mogorban, Fethard, County Tipperary, and Lizzie Moulson, daughter of the Rev. George Nesbitt.
 She attended the Dublin Metropolitan School of Art.
 Around 1900, she married John S. Vanston, a solicitor.
 Vanston became a member of the Gaelic League, and visited the Gaeltacht on Achill Island regularly.
 The couple had one daughter, Dairine, who would also go on to become an artist.